telerik/xaml-docs/controls/radribbonview/features/keyboard-support.md

 # Keyboard Support

-{% if site.site_name == 'Silverlight' %}
-__RadRibbonView__ implements keyboard navigation through Key Tips.
-You can start using it out-of the box as soon as you set the __KeyTipSerive.IsKeyTipsEnabled__ attached property to __True__.
-{% endif %}
-{% if site.site_name == 'WPF' %}
-__RadRibbonView__ provides keyboard navigation using couple mechanisms - through Key Tips and through the keyboard’s arrow keys.
-Both mechanisms are not active by default.

-## Using Key Tips

-You can enable this feature by setting the __KeyTipService.IsKeyTipsEnabled__ attached property on the RadRibbonView control to True.
+__RadRibbonView__ provides a keyboard navigation mechanisms using Key Tips.
+You can enable this feature by setting the KeyTipService.IsKeyTipsEnabled attached property on the RadRibbonView control to True.
-{% endif %}

 #### __XAML__
 {{region radribbonview-keyboard-support_0}}